 Most academic papers require an abstract.
-It is usually a summary of the article that discusses the objective of the study, its significance, the scope and the delimitation, the methodologies used, the findings and the conclusion.
+It is usually a summary of the article that discusses the study’s objective, significance, scope, delimitation, methodologies used, findings, and conclusion.

-It is an integral part of the paper as it describes the process you employed in researching whether it involves a scientific experiment or it is just merely a critical review of a literary text.
-It helps the students better understand what is going on the research.
-For people who are looking for references that can be used in their study, the abstract is the first thing they read to determine whether the investigation is related to theirs.
+It is an integral part of the paper as it describes the process you employed in researching, whether it involves a scientific experiment or merely a critical review of a literary text.
+It helps the students better understand what is going on in the research.
+For people looking for references they can use in their study – the abstract is the first thing they read to determine whether the investigation is related to theirs.

-To know how to write an abstract for your research paper or thesis, what you will need are the necessary details and the right format.
-If this is your first time in creating an abstract or you don’t know how it is done, here is the step-by-step process that you can do to be able to create your own abstract.
+To know how to write an abstract for your research paper or thesis, you will need the necessary details and the right format.
+If this is your first time creating an abstract or you don’t know how to write it, here is the step-by-step process that you can do to create your own abstract.

-- Since the abstract serves as a summary to your entire research paper, it is just right that you write your article first before you write the abstract.
+- Since the abstract serves as a summary of your entire research paper, it is just right that you write your article first before you write the abstract.
 Keep in mind that a thesis statement is different from the abstract.
-That is because a thesis statement introduces the main idea or a query while the technical reviews the entire study.
+A thesis statement introduces the main idea or a query while the technical reviews the entire study.

-- Before writing your abstract, it is best to ask first for the requirement that includes the number of words, style, and the writing intention.
+- Before writing your abstract, it is best to ask first for the requirement, including the number of words, style, and writing intention.

 - When writing your abstract, always think of the people who will be reading your paper.
-You should know that term papers and research paper are drafted with aims to solve an existing problem.
-It is imperative that your arguments and claims are well discussed in your writing so that your readers would know which side to take.
+You should know that term papers and research papers are drafted with aims to solve an existing problem.
+Your arguments and claims must be well discussed in your writing so that your readers would know which side to take.

 - In writing your abstract, you must determine its type.
-Even if abstracts have one goal, it still differs in terms on how you deliver the facts.
-A summary can be referred to as descriptive if it explains the purposes, goal and the methodologies that were utilized in the study and left out the results.
-Meanwhile, an informative abstract is considered as the condensed version of your paper where it gives a clear overview of your research.
+Even if abstracts have one goal, it still differs in terms of how you deliver the facts.
+A summary can be referred to as descriptive if it explains the purposes, objectives, and methodologies utilized in the study and leaves out the results.
+Meanwhile, an informative abstract is considered the condensed version of your paper, giving a clear overview of your research.

 - As you start writing your abstract, you have to identify your purpose, why did you choose to focus on that topic.
 It is to explain to your readers why your study is an essential read.